syncfusion-content/wpf-docs/wpf/DataGrid/Styles-and-Templates.md

 ![control structure of WPF DataGrid](Styles-and-Templates_images/Styles-and-Templates_img1.png)

 ## Customizing Default Containers
 SfDataGrid arranges the cell and row content using cell and row containers.
-Below screenshot shows the VisualTree of SfDataGrid where HeaderCell is loaded into the HeaderCellControl and data cells are loaded into the VirtualizingCellsControl container.
-VirtualizingCellsControl container uses GridCell to load the cell content.
+Below screenshot shows the `VisualTree` of SfDataGrid where `HeaderCell` is loaded into the `HeaderCellControl` and data cells are loaded into the [VirtualizingCellsControl](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.VirtualizingCellsControl.html) container. `VirtualizingCellsControl` container uses [GridCell](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridCell.html) to load the cell content.

 ![VisualTree structure of WPF DataGrid](Styles-and-Templates_images/Styles-and-Templates_img31.png)

 [RowGenerator](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.RowGenerator.html) class processes the creation and re-using of containers for SfDataGrid.
-You create your own containers by overriding RowGenerator class and setting it to [SfDataGrid.RowGenerator](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~RowGenerator.html).
-Using this method to customize the row and cell containers allows for customizations that aren’t possible through styling and conditional styling.
+You create your own containers by overriding `RowGenerator` class and setting it to [SfDataGrid.RowGenerator](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~RowGenerator.html).
+Using this method to customize the row and cell containers allows for customizations that aren’t possible through `styling and conditional styling`.

 ### Row containers
 Below table shows the different types of grid rows and its container.